Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Motivation and objectives

-where $\mu$ is a random intercept.
+and $p(\mu)\propto 1$, where $\mu$ is a random intercept.
 In \eqref{eq:gauss_crem}, $p(\cdot)$ denotes the density of the random variable inside the brackets and $N(\mu,\sigma^2)$ denotes a Gaussian distribution with mean $\mu$ and variance $\sigma^2$.
 We will often consider the model with $K=2$ factors, where one can think of $y_n$ as the rating that user $i_1{[n]}$ gave to film $i_2{[n]}$. \end{model}

 \begin{model}[GLMMs with crossed effects] Generalized linear mixed models (GLMMs) extend the framework of linear mixed models to accommodate non-Gaussian response variables by incorporating a link function, but still retaining the same dependence structure.
-They are a powerful tool widely used in many academic fields, such as political science, biology and medicine; see e.g.\ \cite[Ch.3]{wood2017} and \cite{jiang}.
+They are a powerful tool widely used in many academic fields, such as political science, biology, and medicine \citep{wood2017, jiang}.
+Standard choices for the link function include the binomial link to model binary or discrete responses \citep{ghitza2013,book:bates}, Poisson or negative binomial to model count data \citep[Ch.\ 10]{book:DunnSmyth2018}, gamma or log-normal link to model continuous positive data \citep[Ch.\ 11]{book:DunnSmyth2018}.
 Extending Model \ref{ex:gcrem} to allow for general response gives

 where $\mathcal{L}(\cdot)$ denotes the law of the random variable within brackets.
 Different choices of the conditional distribution $\mathcal{L}(y_n | \eta_n )$ lead to different models, e.g. $\mathcal{L}(y_n | \eta_n ) = N(\eta_n, \tau_0^{-1})$ is equivalent to Model \ref{ex:gcrem} or $\mathcal{L}(y_n | \eta_n )= Bern(p)$ with $p =\frac{1}{1+e^{-\eta_n}}$ leads to a logit model for binary data.
 In Section \ref{sec:ngcrem} we will consider the case $ \mathcal{L}(y_n | \mu, \mathbf{a} )= Lapl( \eta_n ,1/\sqrt{2})$, where $Lapl(\mu, b)$ denotes the univariate Laplace distribution with mean $\mu$ and scale $b$. \end{model}